Communications Sector Rating: Underperform

 Market outlook for the communications sector

-We continue to hold an underperform rating on the group and don’t think the recent modestly better performance should be chased by investors.
+We continue to hold an underperform rating on the group and don’t think the slightly better-than-market performance year-to-date should be chased by investors.
 The communications sector certainly includes some of the most exciting and cutting-edge companies, and there is hardly an American that isn’t in contact with multiple companies within the group on a daily basis.
 But that also leads to intense competition for those consumers’ attention.
 To us, this raises the potential that some of the current leaders in the sector may be reaching the saturation point, which could result in at least a temporary slowdown in the growth rate of a good-sized portion of the group.
 As a result, we continue to rate the communications sector at underperform.

 New methods of communication, new content, and new ways to consume content are all likely interesting to most investors.
 They certainly are interesting to advertisers, who are constantly looking for new ways to target their potential consumers.
 And even more exciting may be the potential rollout of the next generation of wireless technology—so-called 5G.
 This rollout has the potential to affect the rest of the sector, as it would allow movies to be downloaded in seconds instead of minutes, while the number of devices able to be supported within a square kilometer is estimated to move from about 2,000 with 4G to about 1 million with 5G (The Wall Street Journal).
+However, some of that enthusiasm appears to be dimming at least somewhat as the costs and technical challenges, along with the Trump administration apparently targeting one of the leaders in 5G from China (Reuters), may be reducing near-term expectations, at least.

 While the communications sector has many exciting companies, we currently believe the stocks of many of those companies have risks that outweigh the potential rewards … at least for now.
 That’s why we continue to hold an underperform rating on the group.